Job Openings and Labor Turnover Survey (JOLTS) Estimates by Establishment Size Class

 Reliability of the Estimates

-is surveyed, there is a chance that the sample estimates may differ from the "true" population values they represent.
+JOLTS estimates are subject to both sampling and nonsampling error as are all sample-based surveys.
+When a sample rather than the entire population is surveyed, there is a chance that the sample estimates may differ from the "true" population values they represent.
 The exact difference, or sampling error, varies depending on the particular sample selected.
 This variability is measured by the standard error of the estimate.

 Limitations on using the JOLTS size class estimates–Users of these research estimates should be aware of the following:

-Last Modified Date: November 7, 2013
+Last Modified Date: October 5, 2020